 Is December 26th a public holiday in Spain?

 December 26th, known as Boxing Day or Saint Stephen’s Day, is not an important day on the Christmas calendar in most of Spain.
-But will it be a public holiday in your region keeping in mind that Christmas Day falls on a Sunday this year?
+But will it be a public holiday in your region keeping in mind that Christmas falls partly over a weekend this year?

 Have Spanish officials decided to make Monday December 26th a holiday instead to make up for it?

-As often happens on these occasions when public holidays fall on weekends, it’s up to regional governments to decide whether to offer its citizens a bank holiday Monday instead, or choose a regional holiday for another date in the calendar.
+As often happens on these occasions when public holidays fall on weekends, it’s up to regional governments to decide whether to offer its citizens a puente (long weekend) instead, or choose a regional holiday for another date in the calendar.

 READ ALSO: How to make the most of Spain’s public and regional holidays in 2023